Professor Weixiang Shen

 Professor Weixiang Shen received his BEng., MEng., and PhD degrees all from Electrical Engineering.
 He worked in several universities as a Lecturer, Associate Professor and Research Fellow in China, German, Singapore and Malaysia.
 Currently, he is a Professor at School of Software and Electrical Engineering, Swinburne University of Technology, Melbourne, Australia.

 Professor Shen is an Associate Editor of IET Power Electronics, Editor Board Member of Journal of Energy Storage and founding Board Member of journal Vehicles.
-He guest-edited several special issues for Applied Energy, Journal of Cleaner Production, Energy and IEEE Access.
-He has also served as a conference organizing committee member, session chair and track chair for a few international conferences, such as The IEEE International Conference on Industrial Electronics and Applications (ICIEA).
-He was a general chair of the International Conference on Energy, Ecology and Environment (ICEEE2018) held in Melbourne, Australia, 2018.
+He guest-edited several special issues for Applied Energy, Journal of Cleaner Production and Energy.
+Professor Shen has also served as a conference organizing committee member, session chair and track chair for a few international conferences, such as The IEEE International Conference on Industrial Electronics and Applications (ICIEA).
+Professor Shen was a general chair of the International Conference on Energy, Ecology and Environment (ICEEE2018) held in Melbourne, Australia, 2018.

 Applied research on battery energy storage for electric vehicles and renewable energy integration

 Higher degrees by research